Bookmark This! Ep 15: Escape into these books

 After nearly two months under the circuit breaker, you may want to break free.

-Journalists Olivia Ho (above left) and Toh Wen Li (right) pick out some escapist reads for you in the latest episode of this Straits Times literary podcast, whether it is renowned author Dan Brown or feeling less miserable with Les Miserables by Victor Hugo.
+Journalists Olivia Ho and Toh Wen Li pick out some escapist reads for you in the latest episode of this Straits Times literary podcast, whether it is swashbuckling adventure The Scarlet Pimpernel or winsome fantasy Howl's Moving Castle.

 Listen at str.sg/JdRD